 (1) WEC supports the proposed standard.
-The basic goal of a Hazard Communication Program is to be sure employers and employees know about chemical AUTHORIZATION: PPS Board of Education REVISION 15 PAGE 36 OF 73 hazards and how to protect themselves; this should help reduce the incidence of chemical hazards and how to protect themselves; this should help reduce the incidence of chemical source illness and injuries.
+The basic goal of a Hazard Communication Program is to be sure employers and employees know about chemical hazards and how to protect themselves; this should help reduce the incidence of chemical source illness and injuries.
 The proposed standard is necessary to bring New Jersey's State Plan regulatory requirements into compliance with those mandated by the U.S. Department of Labor, Occupational Safety and Health Administration.